SystemExecuteLLC/mcp-server-youtube-data-python/README.md

 ## Setup - Note TBC - use pipx, seems to play nicely with uv
 source .venv/bin/activate ## activates the environment that is stored in the local .venv folder

-uv run pip install -r requiremnts.txt uv run python youtube_api.py
+uv pip install -r requirements.txt uv run python youtube_api.py

 ### Prerequisites